 The primary source of income to the unions is membership subscription.
-Their other sources of union finances are donations, sale of periodicals, etc. The items of expenditure include: allowances to office bearers, salaries to office, annual convention/meeting expenses, rents, stationery, printing, postage, telegrams, etc. Most of the trade unions in India suffer from inadequate funds.
-This unsound financial position is mostly due to low membership and low rate of membership fee.
+Their other sources of union finances are donations, sale of periodicals, etc. The items of expenditure include: allowances to office bearers, salaries to office, annual convention/meeting expenses, rents, stationery, printing, postage, telegrams, etc. Mostofthetradeunionsin Indiasufferfrom inadequatefunds.
+This unsoundfinancial position is mostly due to low membership and low rate of membership fee.
 Trade Union Act, 1926, prescribed the membership fee at 25 paise per member per month.
-But the National Commission on Labour recommended the increase of rate of membership subscription from 25 paise to ₹ 1 in the year 1990.
+But the National Commission on Labour recommended the increase of rate of membership subscription from 25 paise to 1 in the year 1990.
 But the Government did not accept this recommendation.

-- 1. Who led the early trade union movement in India? - 2.
-Why is sound financial position an essential ingredient for effective functioning of trade unions?
+- 1. Who led the early Trade Union movement in India? - 2.
+Why is sound financial position an essential ingredient for effective functioning of Trade Union?

-4.3 UNION RECOGNITION
+4.4 UNION RECOGNITION

-The recognition of trade unions is said to have originated in relation to the government with its servants.
-Prior to 1933, government servants were prohibited from submitting collective memorials and petitions.
-When conceded, this right was granted only to combinations which conformed to certain rules.
-Unions which conformed to these rules were ordinarily granted 'formal recognition' and were allowed to conduct negotiation with government on behalf of their members.
+The reputation of trade unions is stated to have originated with regards to the government with its servants. prior to 1933, government servants had been prohibited from filing collective memorials and petitions. when conceded, this right turned into granted simplest to combinations which conformed to positive policies.
+Unions which conformed to these rules had been basically granted 'formal popularity' and have been allowed to behavior negotiation with authorities on behalf in their participants.